The Ultimate Expat’s Guide to Healthcare Coverage in Japan

 For English Teachers (ALT, JET, Eikaiwa)

-Teaching English is one of the most common paths into Japan — but insurance coverage can vary a lot depending on your employer.
+Teaching English is one of the most common paths into Japan โ but insurance coverage can vary a lot depending on your employer.

-• JET Programme participants are usually enrolled in Shakai Hoken (Employees’ Health Insurance), which is solid.
+- JET Programme participants are usually enrolled in Shakai Hoken (Employeesโ Health Insurance), which is solid.

-• Private ALT dispatch companies sometimes default to NHI — even if technically they should be offering EHI.
+- Private ALT dispatch companies sometimes default to NHI โ even if technically they should be offering EHI.

-• Eikaiwa teachers (English conversation schools) may be in a gray zone.
+- Eikaiwa teachers (English conversation schools) may be in a gray zone.
 Always double-check with HR or your contract.

-Either way, make sure you’re getting what you’re entitled to — including pension contributions and proper health insurance cards.
+Either way, make sure youโre getting what youโre entitled to โ including pension contributions and proper health insurance cards.

 For Freelancers and Digital Nomads